sinthoras50/DishDash/README.md

-# Food Sharing Web App - Frontend
+# DishDash

-Welcome to the frontend repository of our Food Sharing Web App!
+Welcome to the frontend repository of our Food Donation Web App!
 This repository contains the code for the user interface and client-side functionality of our web application, which allows users to share and discover food resources within their community.

 ## Table of Contents